 According to the Tennessee Department of Health, the county health departments in the East Region is providing COVID-19 vaccinations by appointment as supplies become available.

-Tennessee launched an online vaccination appointment scheduling portal Monday for 89 of Tennessee's 95 counties under the Tennessee Department of Health (excluding Knox County).
+Tennessee launched an online vaccination appointment scheduling portal for 89 of Tennessee's 95 counties under the Tennessee Department of Health (excluding Knox County).

 While it is recommended, in most cases, you don't have to live in that county to be vaccinated if you otherwise qualify.
 You should check with the local health department to make sure.